 The property carries contextual value for its physical, visual, functional and historical links to the key regional transportation corridors along Toronto's waterfront: the Gardiner Expressway, the Canadian National Railway corridor and Lake Shore Boulevard.
-Its uses over time have been shaped by the property's adjacency to these corridors, and several industrial artefacts over time, including the square brick brickyard chimneys, the round concrete Christie Lakeshore Bakery chimney, and the Christie Water Tower, have contributed to Toronto's landscape of industrial projections alongside its rail corridors and the Gardiner Expressway.
+Its uses over time have been shaped by the property's adjacency to these corridors, and several industrial artefacts over time, including the square brick brickyard chimneys, the round concrete Christie Lakeshore Bakery chimney, and the Water Tower, have contributed to Toronto's landscape of industrial projections alongside its rail corridors and the Gardiner Expressway.

-The property exhibits additional contextual value with the presence of the Christie Water Tower on the Site.
-The Christie Water Tower is a recognizable, valued feature for both former Christie Lakeshore Bakery employees, who have frequently referenced the water tower in reminiscences of the Bakery, and is an iconic projection along the Gardiner Expressway commuter route.
-Its landmark quality is conveyed through its unique structure, its familiar red and white Christie branding, and its visibility both on the Site and from the Gardiner Expressway.
-The Christie Water Tower's context and setting, which inform its landmark quality, have evolved over its history, and will continue to evolve into the future.
+The property exhibits additional contextual value with the presence of the Water Tower on the Site.
+The Water Tower is a recognizable, valued feature for both former Christie Lakeshore Bakery employees, who have frequently referenced the water tower in reminiscences of the Bakery, and is an iconic projection along the Gardiner Expressway commuter route.
+Its landmark quality is conveyed through its distinctive form, its familiar branding, and its visibility both on the Site and from the

+Gardiner Expressway.
+The Water Tower's context and setting, which inform its landmark quality, have evolved over its history, and will continue to evolve into the future.